Karthiswaran-R/vsd-tcl/README.md

 In the VDH-FLOW synthesis automation suite, the .csv file is a required input that defines:

--> RTL source file paths
--> Library and constraint locations
+-> RTL source file paths, Library and constraint locations, Top module name, Synthesis configuration parameters.
--> Top module name
--> Synthesis configuration parameters

 If the user runs the script without providing the .csv file, the flow cannot start.
 To handle this, VDH-FLOW includes a built-in check to ensure a valid configuration file is passed.